-The Timer2 modules are 8-bit timers that can operate as free-running period counters or in conjunction with external signals that control start, run, freeze, and reset operation in One-Shot and Monostable modes of operation.
-Sophisticated waveform control such as pulse density modulation are possible by combining the operation of these timers with other internal peripherals such as the comparators and CCP modules.
+The Timer2 module is an 8-bit timer that can operate as free-running period counters or in conjunction with external signals that control start, run, freeze, and reset operation in One-Shot and Monostable modes of operation.
+Sophisticated waveform control such as pulse density modulation are possible by combining the operation of this timer with other internal peripherals such as the comparators and CCP modules.
 Features of the timer include: